-Search engine optimization (SEO) is one of the biggest drivers of growth for Pinterest and for content marketers in general.
+Search engine optimization (SEO) is one of the biggest drivers of Pinterest growth and for content marketers in general.

-And last year, Pinterest made a big leap -- taking SEO in a whole new direction with “Guided Search.”
+Pinterest made a big leap, taking SEO in a whole new direction with “Guided Search.”

 The idea behind it was this: help users sift through the billions of pins to find things they didn’t even know they were looking for!